Changissnz/nu_merchant_principal/README.md

 relativistic threshold, and the remaining rules are hard thresholds.

+A probable problem with prohibition rules as a square table, with no essential guidelines for their conditions, is that there can exist contradicting rules between the pertaining units of the "alliance".
+There is then the necessity of a "toss-up" procedure that determines what settlement is borne from these prohibition rules sitting on top of internal contradiction.
+For a set of $k$ connected units to an "alliance" factor $F$, there is a task $T_{?}$ of interest and a unit $u$ that is faced with contradictions on the prohibition rules placed on its demand of $T_{?}$.
+The $k-1$ other units assert these rules onto $u$,
+And for the possible range of values for $v$ that
+$u$ can choose from, every one of these values violate every prohibition rule set by the remaining
+$k-1$ units.
+Already, there is a problem that is this unsatisfiable decision problem.
+A "toss-up" procedure should resolve this contradiction of rule internal to the "alliance".
+Perhaps this "toss-up" procedure produces little to no negative change onto the alliance's unity.
+Here is another example.
+Using the same variable notation, there results two subsets $U_v$ and $U_s$ of the $k-1$ units.
+Unit $u$, with its demand value
+$v$ of $T_{?}$, violate the rules of subset $U_v$, and satisfy the rules of subset $U_s$.
+Once again, a sort of "toss-up" procedure is called for to resolve the violations of the rules wanted satisfaction by
+$U_v$.
+This is different from the first example, in which every unit besides from $u$ had its prohibition rule violated.
+In this example, there is a dichotomy between those rule-satisfied and those not.
+What difference for the outcome, that is, of unit $u$ adjusting its demand value $v$ for task $T_?$, does this difference in rule-satisfaction make?

 A weighted solution that encompasses all three of these pathways, meaning a procedure that assigns scales of influence with typical significations to proportion,